objarni/inkup/README.md

 Why?
 ----
 I've been interested in contributing to the great open source vector-graphics editor [Inkscape](https://inkscape.org/) for years.
 However, every time I've started reading the build instructions, I've stopped because of all the build dependencies which would "mess up" my computer.
-The project is built in both C/C++ and Python (and probably more that I don't even know of!), and it's got a huge list of intricate build dependencies, not only direct dependencies but also build system dependencies.
+Inkscape is written primarily in C/C++, with extension support via an embedded Python interpreter -- and there's probably a lot more that I don't even know of.
+On top of that, it's got a huge list of build dependencies, not only direct dependencies but also build system dependencies.

 After years of building up courage, I spent a weekend making Inkscape compile, then modified the Rectangle Tool to always place the resulting rectangle object at (0, 0).
 What a feeling seeing Inkscape behaving in this irratic way because I told it to!